skruv/skruv/README.md

    * You modify the state by using normal methods (including things like [`delete`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/delete), [`splice`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice), etc.).
    * Where you want to subscribe to state changes you use [for-await-of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of).
    * You can subscribe to subobjects with `for await (const bar of state.foo.bar)`.
-   * As a shortcut you can call getGenerator(key) to subscribe to and ouput a single value.
+   * As a shortcut you can call getGenerator(key) to subscribe to and output a single value.
      * This is useful to output primitive values (like strings/numbers etc.) in for example text or attributes without requiring a whole generator function
  * SSR/SSG examples are bundled in this repo, they use the minidom utility to polyfill what is needed to use skruv in node/deno and serialize the DOM to HTML.
- * jsx-runtime provides the neccessary parts to allow for JSX usage via a bundler like esbuild.
+ * jsx-runtime provides the necessary parts to allow for JSX usage via a bundler like esbuild.
 See example below for details.

 ## Scoped CSS
 {% include_relative examples/scopedcss/index.md %}